 If your baby doesn’t seem hungry

 A very underweight baby may find it hard to drink much at first as they may have become used to very small meals and they might bring back some of the top-up as spit up.
 If so, try offering smaller volumes more frequently and then follow baby’s appetite as it picks up.
-If your baby is not showing hunger cues Wambach and Riordan11 suggest aiming for a minimum daily supplement of 100ml/kg/day divided into six or eight feeds.
+If your baby is not showing hunger cues Wambach and Spencer12 suggest aiming for a minimum supplement of 100ml/kg/day divided into eight to twelve feeds.
 After one to two days increase the supplement gradually until the baby starts to demand his feeds.